travelleyj/Gameshop/README.md

     * The shop webpage will show all available games sold by the website.
     * Users are able to add the games to the cart

+* contactus.html
+    * This allows user to

+* AboutUs.html
+    * Allows user to see what the company is about, and also allow users to email us from the AboutUs.html page

 ## Technologies used

 > HTML